SIGN UP TO OUR NEWS!

 Day 5: Beaufort to Brides-les-Bains

-The descent to Bourg-Saint-Maurice is equally magnificent.
-From here we pick up a surfaced cycle path down the river Isère to La Plagne-Tarentaise.
+The descent to Bourg-Saint-Maurice is equally magnificent!
+From here you’ll pick up a surfaced cycle path down the river Isère to La Plagne-Tarentaise.
 Leaving the base of the glaciated valley, we climb over the Côte de Longefoy (1174m) and the Col du Tra (1309m) to Notre-Dame-du-Pré.
 This was first included in the 2023 edition of the Tour de France and became an instant classic!
 A technical descent takes you to Moûtiers and onto the spa town of Bride-les-Bains, where we spend the final two nights of our cycling holiday.

 If you fancy an easier day, then catching a lift down the Isère Valley (either by train or in our support van) is a good option.
-Those wanting more (a lot more!) might be tempted to follow in the pedal strokes of Laurent Fignon and take on the road to the ski resort of La Plagne (2093m).
+Those wanting more (a lot!) more might be tempted to follow in the pedal strokes of Laurent Fignon and take on the road to the ski resort of La Plagne (2093m).

 Classic route: 46km with 1450m ascent [ride profile]